 Due to the high amount of calcium contained in Makhana, it helps to maintain one’s bone health and it improves the strength of the bone with regular consumption.
 It helps in improving bone and teeth.
 It helps people with bone-related diseases such as osteoporosis and doctors instruct you to include Makhana/Phool Makhana in your diet rather than consuming salutary medicines.
+Magnesium, present in makhana, is involved in bone metabolism.
+It aids in the absorption and utilization of calcium and helps convert vitamin D into its active form, which is essential for calcium absorption.
+Makhana contains calcium, which is a fundamental mineral for bone health.
+Calcium is a primary component of bone tissue, and a diet rich in calcium helps maintain bone density and strength.
 If you are having osteoarthritis, you can shallow fry makhana in ghee and have it with milk which increases the consumption of calcium.
-If you are looking for a diet plan to maintain a healthy BMI, then our this article can be of good help to you.
-Best Diet for Maintaining A Healthy BMI

 If you are having diarrhea you can take a handful of makhana, shallow fry it in ½ to 1 teaspoon of ghee, and consume it with any light food.